jsvine/babynames/README.md

-# Baby Name Data Fetcher
+# Baby Name Data & Data-Fetchers

 This repo contains CSVs of the [Social Security Administration's baby-name data](http://www.ssa.gov/oact/babynames/limits.html), as well as Python scripts for updating this data.